integreat-io/integreat-transporter-mongodb/README.md

 There are two types of pagination; `pageId` or `pageOffset`.
 The first one is used by default, and returns an id for the next page in the dataset.
 All details around this id is internal to the transporter and may change without being considered a breaking change.
-Used treat it as an id and you'll be find.
+Just treat it as an id and you'll be find.

 The `pageOffset` approach kicks in when a `pageOffset` param is specified on the action, so to use this approach, you need to set `pageOffset: 0` for the first